HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 | 3 |  Patient | Update Task (completed and .Output.value includes text of response) | [Patient Task](Task-SDOHCC-TaskPatientMakeAppointmentCompletedExample.html) with status changed |
 {:.grid}

-#### Make Contact Directions
+#### Make Contact Request
-Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CPP) for providing contact directions.
+Here we provide a detailed view of an interaction between a patient application and a requester (provider, CBO or CP) for providing contact directions.

 <object data="PatientContact.svg" type="image/svg+xml"></object>
 <br>